bkw777/Molex78802_Module/README.md

 There are a few different versions to suit different needs.

 ## "chamfer" version
-This is the default variant.
+This is the default version.
 ![](pcb2molex8878_chamfer.png)

 ## "max" version
-This variant provides the maximum usable pcb real-estate, on both top & bottom surfaces.
+This version provides the maximum usable pcb real-estate, on both top & bottom surfaces.
-It is not tested or proven yet.
+This version is not tested yet.
 ![](pcb2molex8878_max.png)

 ## "bump" version